 -

 Molecular Structure Determination: One of Dr. Sutton's primary research interests was the determination of molecular structures using various experimental techniques, including electron diffraction and infrared spectroscopy.
-He understood that a deep knowledge of molecular geometry and dynamics was vital to understanding chemical reactivity and physical properties.
+He understood that a deep knowledge of molecular geometry and dynamics was vital to understanding chemical reactivity and physical properties That's the part that actually makes a difference..

 -